winterbe/java8-tutorial/README.md

 # Modern Java - A Guide to Java 8
 _This article was originally posted on [my blog](http://winterbe.com/posts/2014/03/16/java-8-tutorial/)._

-> **You should also read my [Java 11 Tutorial](https://winterbe.com/posts/2018/09/24/java-11-tutorial/) (including new language and API features from Java 9, 10 and 11).**
+> **You should also read my [Java 11 Tutorial](https://winterbe.com/posts/2018/09/24/java-11-tutorial/) (including new language and API features from Java 9, 10 and, 11).**

 Welcome to my introduction to [Java 8](https://jdk8.java.net/).
 This tutorial guides you step by step through all new language features.
 Backed by short and simple code samples you'll learn how to use default interface methods, lambda expressions, method references and repeatable annotations.
-At the end of the article you'll be familiar with the most recent [API](http://download.java.net/jdk8/docs/api/) changes like streams, functional interfaces, map extensions and the new Date API. **No walls of text, just a bunch of commented code snippets.
+At the end of the article, you'll be familiar with the most recent [API](http://download.java.net/jdk8/docs/api/) changes like streams, functional interfaces, map extensions and, the new Date API. **No walls of text, just a bunch of commented code snippets.
 Enjoy!**

 ---